vitalkanev/nkdata-scripts/README.md

   - ~~Hall of Masters Leaderboard~~ DONE!
   - Clans and Clan Wars (unlikely to be implemented in the near future)

-The Data API does not have BTD6 Boss Rush, nor any BCS related endpoints.

 ## Legal Information

 These scripts are available under the [MIT License](LICENSE).